rabiulcste/GoavaTestPro/README.md

 6. Multiple output generation as of <ORG_NUMBER>.

 **_Failed to solve -_**
-1. Failed to maintain identation of regular json object.
+1. Generated .txt file instead of .json.
+Failed to maintain identation of regular json object.
 2. Orders of the columns in csv files got shuffled in final output .txt file.